roosemberth/karuiwm/README.md

 Once a monitor is added, it will attempt to display the next undisplayed workspace; if there is none, it will create a new workspace nearby and move its view there.
-If a monitor moves its view to a workspace that is already displayed on another monitor, the workspace view is swapped (except for floating windows, they behave a bit buggy yet).
+If a monitor moves its view to a workspace that is already displayed on another monitor, the workspace view is swapped.

 appendic C: scratchpad